- Local licensed guide

 Modern and Ancient Highlights

-The tour starts at 9:30 am at the Syntagma metro station where you’ll take part in a 10-minute tour inside of the station’s museum.
+The tour starts at the Syntagma metro station where you’ll take part in a 10-minute tour inside of the station’s museum.
 During the metro’s construction, archaeological artifacts were uncovered here and offer insight into daily life here thousands of years ago.
 The next stop is the Greek Parliament, followed by the Monument to the Unknown Soldier to watch the Changing of the Guards in a unique ceremony.

 The walk continues to the National Gardens of Greece, Zappeion, Temple of Zeus and Hadrian’s Arch.
 The walk continues on to the next stop: the Acropolis.